 The St. Helena Parish church is located on Dekalb Pike near the Washington Square district of Whitpain Township.
-Before a church was founded there was a home that stood on a 98-acre land owned by different familes since the 18th century.
+Before it was founded, there was a home that stood on a 98-acre tract of land owned by several families since the 18th century.

 The Conards and the Cressons

 Henry Conard (1742-1786) was the grandson of Henry Conard (1688-1758) who came to Whitpain in 1711 and purchased 220 acres of the southwestern part of Whitpain township from Charles Mullen.
 In 1763, Henry purchased the farm on State Road (or Dekalb Pike).
-During the American Revolution War, he was involved in the American cause and worked as a tax collector for Whitpain with John Shearer.
+During the American Revolution, he supported the American cause and worked as a tax collector for Whitpain with John Shearer.

 Fun Fact #1 : On the night of February 24, 1783, Henry Conard and John Shearer were robbed of the township's funds by the Doan Outlaws of Bucks County.
 The robbery took place where the Sandy Hill school stands.

-In his will, Henry spilt the 57 acres of land he owned, with the additional 21 acres, to his three sons: David, Jonathan, and Streeper.
+In his will, Henry spilt the 57 acres of land he owned, along with an additional 21 acres, to his three sons: David, Jonathan, and Streeper.
 His daughter, Rebecca Conard (1785-1827), married Isaac Printner who purchased the farm from her brother David in 1805.

-The farm was owned by the Conard family for almost 60 years until Isaac Printner sold the farm to Susanna Stewart in 1822.
-In her 1827 will, she gave the farm to her daughter Julia Stewart (1786-1859).
+The farm was owned by the Conard family for almost 60 years until Isaac Printner sold it to Susanna Stewart in 1822.
+In her 1827 will, she deeded the farm to her daughter Julia Stewart (1786-1859).

-Many owners come and go since 1838.
-It was until 1850 the farm was sold to Caleb C. Cresson (1812-1858), a druggist from Philadelphia.
+Many owners came and went from 1838.
+In 1850, the farm was sold to Caleb C. Cresson (1812-1858), a druggist from Philadelphia.
 He was the son of Caleb Cresson (1775-1821), who was one of the "original projectors" and "most liberal patrons" of The Asylum for the Relief of Persons Deprived of the Use of Their Reason, the Pennsylvania Institute for the Deaf and Dumb, and the Free School Establishment and Prison Society.
 He was vocal on social issues in Philadelphia relating to fatherlessness and the widowed.

 Fun Fact #2: Caleb Cresson was the cousin of Gwynedd Hall owner Warder Cresson.